colour-science/colour-science.org/output/posts/colour-checker-detection-with-machine-learning/index.rst

     | **Note**
     |
     | In a future update of the dataset, the long edge of the images will be
-        constrained to a specific resolution, e.g. 2560, rather than half that of the source image.
+        constrained to a specific resolution, e.g., 2560, rather than half that of the source image.

 CVAT and Roboflow